 Why Water Heater Maintenance Matters

-Most water heaters last 8–12 years, but with routine water heater maintenance, you can often extend that lifespan to 15 years or more.
-Saving you the cost and hassle of premature replacement.
+Most water heaters last 8–12 years, but with routine water heater maintenance, you can often extend that lifespan to 15 years or more—saving you the cost and hassle of early replacement.
+Keeping up with maintenance isn’t just smart, it’s one of the best ways to get more out of your investment in home comfort.

 Here’s what you gain by keeping up with it: